 \subsection{Hyper-parameter Sensitivity}

-Given that ZOO serves as the foundational technique for local training in our approaches, we examine the impact of key hyperparameters in ZOO, i.e., the learning rate ($\eta$) and the perturbation scale ($\eps$), with \apppro on \modelllama with \datadolly ($\alpha=0.5$) as an example.
-From Figure \ref{pic-hyper-mezo}, both $\eta$ and $\eps$ should not be set excessively high.
-Since $\eps$ determines the magnitude of perturbations applied during gradient estimation, theoretically, a smaller $\eps$ leads to a more accurate gradient approximation.
-However, too small $\eps$ may result in numerical underflow, especially when using half-precision floating-point numbers.
-An overly large value of $\eta$ can result in too aggressive update steps, potentially causing the model to deviate far from the optima or even diverge.
+Given that ZOO serves as the training technique, we investigate the impact of key hyperparameters in ZOO, i.e., the learning rate ($\eta$) and the perturbation scale ($\eps$), with \apppro for \modelllama on \datadolly ($\alpha=0.5$) as a case study.
+From Figure \ref{pic-hyper-mezo}, both $\eta$ and $\eps$ should not be excessively large.
+Since $\eps$ determines the magnitude of perturbations applied during gradient estimation, a smaller $\eps$ leads to a more accurate gradient approximation.
+However, too small $\eps$ may result in numerical underflow when using half-precision floating-point numbers.
+An overly large value of $\eta$ can cause too aggressive update steps, potentially causing significant deviation from the optimum or even diverge.